-- Badass: He takes out a whole Sentinel single-handedly.
+- Badass: He takes out a Sentinel single-handedly.
 With a piece of chewing gum.

 - Big Brother Mentor: Gambit used to be protective of the de-aged Storm and both of them became thieving partners before she had turned back to normal.
-Nowadays, he becomes a mentor of Laura Kinney (X-23) in X-23 solo series.
+He later becomes a mentor of Laura Kinney (aka X-23) during her solo series.

 - Butt Monkey: Not only that Gambit had a dark past, he also has bad luck with his love life - his first childhood friend Belladonna is crazy, his French girlfriend was murdered by Sabretooth and he is suffering in a Masochism Tango relationship with Rogue.
 He is also shunned by his own teammates after learning his small involvement in the Morlock Massacre.